Hugh Miles (filmmaker)

 Hugh Miles is a British filmmaker who specialises in wildlife films.

-Hugh spent most of his school holidays - he attended King's Ely - carrying out conservation work at RSPB reserves, and decided on a career as a wildlife filmmaker after watching Eric Ashby on television in the early 1960s.
-After first going to film college, Miles got a job at the Film Unit in Ealing, and worked there for nearly nine years.
-Miles was then able to combine his interest in filmmaking with his passion for conservation by joining the RSPB.
-Here, Miles was in charge of producing one hundred minutes of film a year and would try to get stories about birds on television as often as possible by producing press releases for the national news, which would be viewed by over 10 million people.
-Miles went freelance in the mid-1970s, with his first job being to film for the seminal BBC wildlife series Life on Earth.
+Miles spent time in his school holidays - he attended King's Ely - working on conservation at RSPB reserves, and decided on a career as a wildlife filmmaker after watching Eric Ashby on television in the early 1960s.
+After first going to film college, Miles got a job at the Film Unit in Ealing and worked there for nearly nine years.
+Miles then joined the RSPB and was in charge of producing one hundred minutes of film a year.
+Miles went freelance in the mid-1970s, with his first job being to film for the BBC wildlife series Life on Earth.